tbicr/django-pg-zero-downtime-migrations/README.md

 #### Dealing with `NOT NULL` constraint

-Postgres check that all column items `NOT NULL` when you applying `NOT NULL` constraint, unfortunately you can't defer this check as for `NOT VALID`.
-But we have some hacks and alternatives there.
+Postgres check that all column items `NOT NULL` when you applying `NOT NULL` constraint, for postgres 12 and newest it doesn't make this check if appropriate `CHECK CONSTRAINT` exists, but for older versions you can't defer this check as for `NOT VALID`.
+Fortunately we have some hacks and alternatives there for old postgres versions.

 1. Run migrations when load minimal to avoid negative affect of locking.
 2. `SET statement_timeout` and try to set `NOT NULL` constraint for small tables.
 3. Use `CHECK (column IS NOT NULL)` constraint instead that support `NOT VALID` option with next `VALIDATE CONSTRAINT`, see article for details https://medium.com/doctolib-engineering/adding-a-not-null-constraint-on-pg-faster-with-minimal-locking-38b2c00c4d1c.
+There are additionally can be applied `NOT NULL` constraint via direct `pg_catalog.pg_attribute` `attnotnull` update, but it require superuser permissions.

 #### Dealing with `UNIQUE` constraint